Regulations on Election and Dismissal in Cooperatives

 Postal acknowledgement of receipt shall be reserved to prove the delivery of notices, and the related provisions on delivery of notices set forth in the Civil Procedure Code shall apply.

-The provisions of these Regulations except Articles 4 and 14 shall be applicable to cooperatives unions.
+Article 52 The provisions of these Regulations, except for Articles 4 and 14, shall be applicable to cooperatives unions.

 建議最佳觀看解析度1024x768 系統版本: 106/01/15